physio_client.jpg

 Dr Doug Cary (Practice Principal, Musculoskeletal Physiotherapy Specialist, PhD)

-As a youngster, I spent many summer holidays on my Uncle & aunt's farm in Kojonup.
-I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave, by firstly planting a cricket stump in their new leather sofa and secondly, by hiding in the pump house for 7 hours till nightfall.
-Later my uncle sent me a sheep's heart via Australia Post for a science project and I cycled over to work the January crutching season for fun.
+As a youngster, I spent many summer holidays on my uncle's & aunt's farm in Kojonup.
+I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave by planting a cricket stump in their new leather sofa and hiding in the pump house for 7 hours till nightfall.
+Later, my uncle sent me a sheep's heart via Australia Post for a science project, and I cycled over to work during the January crutching season for fun.
 You can imagine how I felt moving to Esperance :)

 I qualified from Curtin University as a Physiotherapist in 1987 and spent the next few years travelling.
-I spent a lot of time in the outdoors, learning skills in scuba, rock climbing, bushwalking, and triathlons in Tasmania, Canada, the USA, and Patagonia.
+I spent much time outdoors, learning skills in scuba, rock climbing, bushwalking, and triathlons in Tasmania, Canada, the USA, and Patagonia.

 Book an online appointment with Doug